weibeld/k1s/README.md

 ## Dependencies

-The `k1s` script depends on the following additional tools being installed on your system:
+The `k1s` script depends on the following tools being installed on your system:

 - [**`jq`**](https://stedolan.github.io/jq/)
     ```bash